nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-core-config.rst

 Negative_Cache_Groups_Max_Count(uint32, range 0 to INT32_MAX, default 50000)
     Max number of negative cache groups (the ones that failed idmapping)

+Cache_Reaping_Interval(int64, range 0 to 3650*86400, default 0)
+    Cache reaping interval in seconds for idmapped cached entites.
+    Its default value is set to 0, which basically means that the cache-reaping is disabled.

 NFSv4 {}
 --------------------------------------------------------------------------------